The Chief stands up at the head of the table

 and the gun,

-ignoring the groom with the groping hand.
+But the Chief ignores the groom with the groping hand

 Their mist-child grew like the storm waves inside her

-while her lover lay gossamer-like beside her
+while her lover lay like gossamer beside her

 listening to the turmoil inside her,

-he felt the wild kicking, stroked her sleek skin
+felt the wild kicking inside her belly

 She wept for her lover, searched the woods for him